 Another question arises when the dissolution of marriage is due to the hand of death; is it lawful for the survivor to enter again into the state of matrimony?
 More than once this question assumed political significance in the course of Imperial history.
-The Church always looked upon the marriage of widowers or widows as reprehensible, founding her doctrine on the wellknown prescriptions of St. Paul, in I Corinthians, chap. vii.
-A second marriage might be tolerated, but a third was distinctly unlawful, and a fourth swinishness (so Gregory Nazianzen; see Zachariä, Gr.-rom.
+The Church always looked upon the marriage of widowers or widows as reprehensible. founding her doctrine on the well-known prescriptions of St. Paul, in 1 Corinthians, chap. vii.
+A second marriage might be tolerated, but a third was distinctly unlawful, and a fourth - swinishness (so Gregory Nazianzen; see Zachariä, Gr.-rom.
 Recht, p.
 82, note 200).
 The civil law recognised no such restrictions, and only interfered so far as to protect the interests of the children of the first marriage.
 But here the ecclesiastical view gained ground.
 The Ecloga affects not to consider a third marriage conceivable; the Empress Irene distinctly forbade a third marriage.
 Basil contented himself with recognising the ecclesiastical penalties imposed on persons guilty of a third marriage, but declared a fourth illegal.
 His son Leo committed this illegality (see above, p.
-263); but after Leo's death the "act of unity" ( $\tau \delta \mu \sigma \tau \eta$ ; $\epsilon \nu \omega \sigma \epsilon \omega$ s) of the synod of A.D.
-920 confirmed the ordinance of Basil, with the additional restriction that a third marriage of a person who had children and was over forty years of age was illegal.
+263); but after Leo's death the "act of unity" (τόμος τη?ς ?νώσεως) of the synod of 920 confirmed the ordinance of Basil, with the additional restriction that a third marriage of a person who had children and was over forty years of age was illegal.

 The influence of the ecclesiastical view of marriage as a consortium vitae can be seen too in the treatment of the property of the married partners.
 In the Justinianean law, the principle of the elaborate prescriptions for the property of the wife and the husband, for the dos and the propter nuptias donatio, is the independence and distinction of the property of each.
-The leading idea of the system developed in the Ecloga is the community of property in marriage, - the equal right of each partner to the contributions of each.
-Basil returned to the Justinianean system, but the doctrine of the Ecloga seems to have so firmly established itself in custom that Leo VI. found it necessary to the Iconoclastic and the Justinianean doctrines.
+The leading idea of the system developed in the Ecloga is the community of property in marriage, - the equal right of each partner to the common stock, however great the disproportion may have been before the contributions of each.
+Basil returned to the Justinianean system, but the doctrine of the Ecloga seems to have so firmly established itself in custom that Leo VI. found it necessary to make a compromise, and introduced a new system, which was a mixture of the Iconoclastic and the Justinianean doctrines.